 Use the search field to pinpoint your article search to a topic of interest, such as discussions or templates.
 When you type your search word or phrase and press Enter, you're taken to the Search results page with a list of matching articles and a page navigation below the list.
+Note:

 TIP: See How to Search Our Knowledge Base to learn about key features and search tips to make searching our knowledge base as easy and efficient as possible.

 Our article pages include several features to enhance your "information gathering" experience.